-Community reintegrating former child soldiers in Northern Uganda: A qualitative study on the road to recovery
+Community reintegrating former child soldiers in Northern Uganda

 Livelihood approaches have been the mainstay of FCS community reintegration programs (Beard, 2014).
 These interventions take into account “social ecology” and equip the FCS with subsistence resources and skills beyond psychosocial intervention.